ghuertaramos/PlantPhylomoji/README.md

  The general objective of this project is to generate teaching material in the topics of evolution and systematics.

- Particularly, I want to provide figures to help undergrad students to understand concepts about phylogenetic trees.
+ Particularly, I want to provide figures to help undergrad students concepts about phylogenetic trees.
 Moreover, I want to write a series of tutorials on tree manipulation using this dataset on R

  WORK IN PROGRESS